 Town of Brookhaven, Suffolk County

 The Rev. David and Mary Baker Eato House is one of only five late 19th to mid-20th century structures within the core of the Bethel-Christian Avenue-Laurel Hill Historic District, a historic Native American-African American community in Setauket.
 Settled by African Americans and Native Americans during the early 1800s, this historic district recognizes one of Long Island’s most deeply rooted and dynamic communities of color.
 Through the compelling stories of its namesakes, the Eato House powerfully reflects the experiences of people of color before and after the abolition of slavery in America, such as the influence of African Methodist Episcopal Churches and the struggle for African American homeownership on Long Island.

 Born in Roslyn in 1854, Rev. Eato was appointed pastor of the Setauket Bethel AME congregation in 1917.
 Mrs. Eato, who taught Sunday school at the church, was born in 1863 on a southern plantation.
 Following emancipation, Mary moved north to Long Island where she met and married Rev. Eato.
 Like most people of color during the Jim Crow era, the Eatos initially rented their house in Setauket.
 But remarkably, after her husband’s death in 1926, Mrs. Eato was able to purchase the property, making the Eato House an important example of early African American home-ownership on Long Island.

 Although the Eato House has suffered from past neglect and a series of inappropriate alterations, the significance of the property remains as profound as ever.
 Thanks to the Bethel AME Church, which now owns the property that once served as its parsonage, the building’s condition has recently improved.
-Critical repairs are still urgently needed to restore the building to use, but funding and administrative capacity is needed to support such a largescale rehabilitation project.
+Critical repairs are still urgently needed to restore the building to use, but funding and administrative capacity are needed to support such a large-scale rehabilitation project.